Pre-Mediation Divorce Coaching That Supports Client Readiness

 What Mediators Are Saying 〰️

+In Fall 2025, I co-presented at the Virginia Mediation Network Conference on how divorce coaching and mediation can work together to empower clients.
 Feedback from the session reinforced the value of preparation and the role coaching can play alongside mediation:

 “The concept of divorce coaching is very interesting.
 I definitely think mediations would go more smoothly with clients who have been through that process."